astronomer/astro-blog/posts/7-common-errors-to-check-when-debugging-airflow-dag.md

 ### Be careful when using Sensors.

-If you're using Airflow 1.10.1 or a prior version, [Airflow sensors]() run continuously and occupy a task slot in perpetuity until they find what they're looking for, so they have a tendency to cause concurrency issues.
-Unless you truly never have more than a few tasks running concurrently, we generally recommend avoiding them unless you know it won't take too long for them to exit.
+If you're running Airflow 1.10.1 or earlier, [Airflow sensors](https://www.astronomer.io/guides/what-is-a-sensor) run continuously and occupy a task slot in perpetuity until they find what they're looking for, often causing concurrency issues.
+Unless you never have more than a few tasks running concurrently, we recommend avoiding them unless you know it won't take too long for them to exit.

 For example, if a worker can only run X number of tasks simultaneously and you have three sensors running, then you'll only be able to run X-3 tasks at any given point.
 Keep in mind that if you're running a sensor at all times, that limits how and when a scheduler restart can occur (or else it will fail the sensor).